GauravPawarGithub/GauravPawarGithub/README.md

 ## Hi, I am Gaurav!
 Great to see you here! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-👋 Hey there, I'm Gaurav Pawar, a dedicated Information Technology undergraduate at Barkatullah University, Bhopal.🎓 Passionate about leveraging technology to solve real-world challenges, my journey has been an exciting exploration of coding, problem-solving, and the world of web development.💻
+👋 Hey there, I'm Gaurav Pawar.
+I'm passionate about leveraging technology to solve real-world challenges.
+My journey has been an exciting exploration of coding, problem-solving, and the world of web development.💻

-As a former Student Ambassador at Kubesimplify, I played an integral role in raising awareness about cloud-native technologies, fostering a community of innovation and growth. ☁️ This experience honed my skills in DevOps and gave me insights into the dynamic realm of cloud computing.
-I understand computer networks, database management systems, operating systems, and software engineering principles. 🌐
+🌱 I’m currently learning JavaScript, Data structures, algorithms, and exploring backend.
+🔭 I’m currently working on the Sorting visualizer

-Connect with me to collaborate, share insights, and embark on exciting ventures.
+👯 I’m looking for internships, full-time, remote, onsite, software engineer roles Connect with me to collaborate, share insights, and embark on exciting ventures.